There’s a popular myth among the coffee-drinking community that an espresso shot ‘dies’ 10 seconds after it is poured.

 Tips for a better espresso shot

-Bad-tasting espresso comes down to over-oxidation at one stage or another.
+Bad-tasting espresso often results from over-oxidation at one stage.

 Because of that, if you want to avoid espresso shots that come out tasting like charcoal and ash, you’ll need to take a few crucial steps.